Epic sepsis prediction model

 In February 2022, Stat published the findings of a research study conducted with the Massachusetts Institute of Technology that small shifts in data fed into well-known health care algorithms, including the Epic Sepsis Model can cause their accuracy to degrade over time.

-Instead of transforming care, the study finds, the algorithms are unable to keep pace with fast-moving clinical conditions, potentially resulting in mis-diagnoses and raising the prospect AI could do more harm than good.
+Instead of transforming care, the study found, the algorithms are unable to keep pace with fast-moving clinical conditions, potentially resulting in mis-diagnoses and raising the prospect AI could do more harm than good.

-Epic Systems confirmed in October 2022 that it had overhauled its sepsis prediction model to improve its accuracy and make its alerts more meaningful to clinicians.
+In October 2022, Epic Systems said it had overhauled its sepsis prediction model to improve its accuracy and make its alerts more meaningful to clinicians.
+It also said it had changed its definition of sepsis to match the international consensus definition.

 Operator: Michigan Medical School; Multiple